Most Common Chicken Predators

 Don’t allow your chickens to roost outside the coop

-We've discussed installing hardware cloth around the outside fencing to prevent small animals from coming inside the run.
+We’ve discussed installing hardware cloth around the outside fencing to prevent small animals from entering the run.
 The same applies to the chicken coop.
-You can use the hardware cloth to secure windows and gaps in the chicken coop.
+You can use the hardware cloth to secure windows and ventilation holes in the chicken coop.

-There are various kinds available (with timer and/or wifi, solar-powered,...), so you can choose the perfect one for your needs.
+Various coop doors are available (with timer and/or wifi, solar-powered,…), so you can choose the perfect one for your needs.
+We tested many automatic coop doors and wrote a thorough review of them.
+Check out our ‘Best Automatic Chicken Coop Doors‘ article or read the reviews per brand:

 Keep all food inside the coop

-Food attracts predators.
-So if you don't want them near your chickens, keep all food inside the coop or use an automatic chicken feeder which conceals food.
+Food attracts predators and pests.
+So if you don’t want them near your chickens, keep all food inside the coop or use an automatic chicken feeder which conceals food.
+Check out the ‘Best Chicken Feeders‘ on the market.

 Let’s sum things up